dwolopes/wunderform/README.md

 I had some problems with the API endpoint given.
 It has been returning 400 error related to CORS problem.
 This way I could not show to the user the `paymentId`.
 I should save the `paymentId`, and show it to the user.
 Event though I could not retrieve that because of the mentioned errors, I saved it in that Local Dataset of the browser.
 I understood as a frontend task I should save in a Local Storage dataset.
 So as a improvement I would have saved that in a local database as well.
 I would create an API using some PHP frameworks, such as, Laravel YII2 and so on.
 I would create a post method, connect to MYsql database, and this method would be responsible for saved all user data, including the `paymentId`.
 These frameworks usually create almost every step based on `MVC` pattern.
 So, my frontend would a call the endpoint responsible to save in my database, just after the Wunder API promise been resolved.

- - Image of the problem with CORS(Its was teste local, with Postman and on firebase):
+ - Image of the problem with CORS(It was teste local, with Postman and on firebase):

 ![WunderFormScreen](readme-images/error_cors_wunder.png)

+To treat case of errors a toast is presented.

 And then my controller would send the data to a simple service, which would connect to the database using a model.
 So as you can see, it is not hard to have it done.
 A pattern was implemented, this is a very commom pattern in frontend world which you split your frontend using redux in `components` and `containers`, each component has their own style in their folder and you split them according to their function.

+There is some stuff that will been included during this last week of august:

+ - fonts according to tha branch of Wunder.
+ - In case I need to create a local database to save user data I could do that.
+I just need the problem of CORS to be solved.
+This way I can test the sucess component and the API I would have built.
+ - Improve accessibility and Responsive Web Design; I take this issues very seriously.

 ## **Features**